k2view-academy/K2View-Academy/articles/04_fabric_studio/00_fabric_cloud_platform.md

 <p>To create a space:</p>
 <ul>
 <li>Click on the Create button and top right side of the screen.</li>
-<li>At the opened form, Give the space a name, following the allowed pattern (a-z, 0-9; up to 16 characters) and rules (cannot be an existing name).</li>
+<li>At the opened form, give the space a name, following the allowed pattern (a-z, 0-9; up to 16 characters) and rules (cannot be an existing name).</li>
 <li>The space will be added to the list of spaces where you can see their creation progress and status.
 The lines of the new space are highlighted with bold text.</li>
 </ul>
 <p>Notes:</p>